 SIRA Logo

-All allied health practitioners requesting approval to provide treatment are required to complete this form and submit it to the insurer.
+All allied health practitioners requesting approval to provide treatment are expected to complete this form and submit it to the insurer.

-From June 2024, the Allied Health Treatment Request (AHTR) replaces the Allied Health Recovery Request.
+From June 2024, the Allied health treatment request (AHTR) replaces the previous Allied health recovery request.

-SIRA, in consultation with scheme participants, has developed a new approach to approve treatment requests from allied health practitioners.
-This work aligns to SIRA’s value-based approach to transform the delivery of health care in the NSW workers compensation and motor accident schemes (personal injury schemes).
+SIRA, in consultation with scheme users, has developed a new approach to approve treatment requests from allied health practitioners.
+This work aligns to SIRA’s value-based approach to transform the delivery of health care in the NSW Workers Compensation and Compulsory Third Party (CTP) schemes (personal injury schemes).

-Allied health practitioners delivering services in the NSW personal injury schemes are encouraged to complete the AHTR to request approval for treatment from the insurer managing a person’s claim.
+Allied health practitioners delivering services in the NSW personal injury schemes are encouraged to complete the Allied health treatment request (AHTR) to request approval for treatment from the insurer managing a person’s claim.

 The AHTR aims to:

-• improve the relevance of information provided to insurer case managers to guide decisions regarding treatment
+• improve the information provided to insurer case managers to guide treatment decisions

 • promote risk screening and collaboration to manage barriers to recovery